pnakule/dockerized-ephemeral-messaging-system-aws/README.md

 - Learned how to manage multi-container applications using Docker Compose
 - Worked with service dependencies between Flask and MySQL containers
 - Understood container restart behavior and rebuild workflows during deployments
-- Learned how environment variables are managed using `.env` files
+- Learned how application secrets and environment variables are managed using .env files

 ### GitHub Actions CI/CD Workflow